 North Stars > Oilers

-(the last correct card, ’78 Oilers jersey)
+(old photo, ’78 Oilers jersey)

 The NHL selected 126 players for entry, to be conducted after the NHL-WHA merger.
 The four WHA teams had joined the NHL on the condition that they be placed at the bottom of the draft order, as opposed to the top of the order, the usual for expansion teams.
 Also, the minimum draft age was lowered from 20 to 18 to coincide with the merger causing three years of draft picks in the same draft resulting in the best draft classes in history.
+No player drafted has a hockey card in the 1979 OPC series.

 TOPPS: Flyers card